dbbdementev/gis/readme.md

 Installation
 ------------
-Make sure that the release file is unpacked.
-You will see the following files.
+The repository contains the following files:

 File name  | Contents of the file
 ----------------|----------------------